ARCANE -- Early Detection of Interplanetary Coronal Mass Ejections: Framework and Methodology

 \subsection{Postprocessing}

 During inference, the original ResUNet++ model processes data in sliding windows and outputs a time series of values between zero and one for each window.
-To evaluate the model’s ability to detect events early, we extract the model’s prediction at the last time step of each window and stack them to obtain a time series.
+To evaluate the model´s ability to detect events early, we extract the model´s prediction at the last time step of each window and stack them to obtain a time series.
 This extracted time series, denoted as $t_{1}$, represents the classification decision that would be made as soon as a new point in time enters the window.
 This approach simulates real-time classification, where decisions must be made without waiting for future data.

 To systematically analyze how early the model can reliably detect an event, we extend this approach to earlier time steps within the window.
-Specifically, we extract predictions at progressively later time steps, denoted as $t_{2}$ through $t_{50}$.
+Specifically, we extract predictions at progressively later time steps, denoted as $t_{2}$ through $t_{150}$.
 Each of these corresponds to a different waiting time $\delta$, which we define as the duration for which a point in time has been observed before being classified.
-Per definition, $t_{2}$ accounts for the prediction that has been made after observing a point in time for $\delta (t_{2}) = 1 $ hour, taking into account an additional data point and $t_{50}$ accounts for the prediction after $\delta (t_{50}) = 25 $ hours.
+Per definition, $t_{6}$ accounts for the prediction that has been made after observing a point in time for $\delta (t_{6}) = 1 $ hour, taking into account an additional data point and $t_{150}$ accounts for the prediction after $\delta (t_{150}) = 25 $ hr.

-This method produces 50 different time series, each representing the model’s predictions at a specific waiting time $\delta$.
+This method produces 150 different time series, each representing the model´s predictions at a specific waiting time $\delta$.
 By analyzing these series, we can study how detection performance evolves as more data becomes available.
-A schematic representation of this process is shown in Figure \ref{fig:postprocessing}.
+A schematic representation of this process is shown in Figure~\ref{fig:postprocessing}.

 The final postprocessing steps are identical for both the ARCANE Classifier and the Threshold Classifier baseline.
 To convert each time series into a list of events $E$, we apply a simple thresholding approach for a range of thresholds between $0.1$ and $1.0$.
 Consecutive time steps exceeding the threshold are grouped into a single event.